ComputerStoreKS/AntiRemoteAgent/README.md

 ## What it protects against

-Anti-Remote Agent defends against the full toolkit a scammer relies on:
+AntiRemoteAgent defends against the full toolkit a scammer relies on:

 ### Remote-access takeovers
 The app recognizes the remote-control programs scammers use to operate a victim's computer — both the well-known commercial ones and the lesser-known tools criminals favor specifically because they're obscure.
 If one of these tries to run, the app steps in.